 In the Name of our Business

 Our blog is our main source of income and we have learned from other successful bloggers and ourselves that this can be a big business.
 Our business may be about travel, but in 2018 it became apparent that the neverending travel was getting in the way of our travel business.
 Managing emails, phone calls, and producing content became incredibly difficult this past year while on the road.
-Even just booking flights became a problem as we never knew what airport we would need to be when.
+Even just booking flights for campaigns became a problem as we never knew what airport we would need to be when.

 In addition, all of this new income means we need to have our business managed properly.
 So, we’ve gone about finally registering as a business, setting up business bank accounts, business credit cards, and outsourcing.
 It’s been too much to handle while on the road and we feel good now that we have a spot to come, sit down at a desk, and have a clear brain without having to think about hotels and where I am staying next week.

-We’ve also had a lot of opportunities pass us by over the past year since we had no home address and could neve commit to dates or locations.
+We’ve also had a lot of opportunities pass us by over the past year since we had no home address and could never commit to dates or locations.
 Then you’ve got the big picture stuff like running tours or hosting a blogging retreat that requires a lot of time and logistics to execute.
 Which we fully plan on doing this year!

 Prepare the Instagram